joecausos/Lean-Six-Sigma/README.md

 ## Project Goals
 Each project in this repository is designed to:
-- **Solve Real-World Problems**: Address challenges in quality assurance, process optimization, and more.
 - **Automate & Streamline**: Enhance workflows, reduce manual tasks, and improve productivity.
 - **Leverage Data-Driven Decisions**: Use data insights to optimize processes and make informed decisions.